ScorpWave/Coffee-Shop-Daily-Revenue-Prediction/README.md

 # Coffee-Shop-Daily-Revenue-Prediction
-Comprehensive analysis of 2,000 daily revenue records from a coffee shop operation.
+Comprehensive analysis of 2,000 daily revenue records from a coffee shop operation from Kaggle(Coffee Shop Daily Revenue Prediction Dataset).
 Using Cluade Cowork End-to-End Data Analysis & Predictive Modeling.
 The objective was to identify the key factors driving daily revenue such as Number of Customers Per Day, Average Order Value, Marketing Spend Per Day, etc. and build a predictive model to support strategic decision-making.

 Insights and recommendations are provided on the following key areas: